Feldhaus History, Family Crest & Coats of Arms

 The surname Feldhaus was first found in East and West Prussia, where the name contributed greatly to the development of an emerging nation which would later play a large role in the tribal and national conflicts of the area.
 In later years the name branched into many houses, each playing a significant role in the local social and political affairs.

-Important Dates for the Feldhaus family
+Early History of the Feldhaus family

 This web page shows only a small excerpt of our Feldhaus research.
 Another 107 words (8 lines of text) covering the years 1698, 1839, and 1869 are included under the topic Early Feldhaus History in all our PDF Extended History products and printed products wherever possible.